developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/customize/button/index.md

 ## JavaScript Execution

 A button can be used to invoke any JavaScript code block, including any of the [Enterprise Browser APIs](../../../api/).
-Code is assigned to a **buttonAction** value using the **runscript-scriptname** format.
+Code is assigned to a **button action** value using the **runscript-scriptname** format.

-* **runscript -** indicates that a **buttonAction** is associated with a JavaScript code block.
+* **runscript -** indicates that a **button action** is associated with a JavaScript code block.
 * **scriptname -** specifies the name of the script (an .xml file) containing the desired JavaScript block.
 [More about this file](../script)

 **Notes**:

-* If a **buttonAction** is to be associated with JavaScript execution, the .xml file containing the code must be stored on the device and identified as above.
+* If a **button action** is to be associated with JavaScript execution, the .xml file containing the code must be stored on the device and identified as above.
 * See the [Custom JavaScript Guide](../script) for details on creating custom script .xml files.
 * See also the [&lt;customxmlfile&gt; tag](../../configreference/#customxmlfile) in the `Config.xml` reference to specify or change the name and/or location of the script .xml file.